 Rosewater contains 10-50% rose oil (1).
 It is used in the beauty and food industry and also quite often in religious ceremonies.
 Apart from using rose water, you can also enjoy the goodness of the flower species through rose oil and dried flowers.

 Rose oil is produced by distilling the rose flower.
+This distillation of the tender petals yields the best rose water.
 It is usually mass-produced by companies.
 It is comparatively more expensive.

 The dried flowers can also be used, wherein their buds and petals are dried.
 The petals are usually consumed along with yogurt or other foods.